SPI Device HWIP Technical Specification

 Compatibility

-The SPI device supports emulating an EEPROM (SPI flash mode in this document).
+The SPI Device HWIP supports emulating an EEPROM when in SPI Flash mode.
 The TPM submodule conforms to the TPM over SPI 2.0 specification.
 The TPM operation follows TCG PC Client Platform TPM Profile Specification Section 7.